amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Breadcrumb behaviour/approach for post types and taxonomies

 As WordPress doesn't create a default root crumb index page for post types and taxonomies, you often end up with that crumb redirecting to a 404.
 We decided to filter out each post types and taxonomies root crumb.
 As a result, `get_the_crumbs()`, which is called by `the_bread()`, won't return any post types and taxonomies root crumb.
-This is an intended to match WordPress behaviour/approach.
+This is intended to match WordPress behaviour/approach.

 ### HTML5 structure output